 Cardiff International Poetry Competition

-2013 Cardiff International Poetry Competition
+in the 2014 Cardiff International Poetry Competition

 The much awaited results of the 2014 Cardiff International Poetry Competition were announced on Thursday 17 July as part of an evening of poetry at Waterstones in Cardiff City Centre.
 Guests were treated to readings from Wales Book of the Year Shortlisted author Rhian Edwards, and award-winning poet Lemn Sissay.